 Although only 40% of opioid overdoses involve a prescription medication, 11.5 million people admit to misusing prescription medications, which puts them at risk for addition.
 And, three out of four heroin users misused prescription medications first.

 These data point to a need for training clinicians on methods and tactics that prevent medication therapy from becoming an additional risk.
-Many organizations are developing programs or leveraging existing continuing medical education (CME) programs such as the American College of Physicians’ SAFE Opioid Prescribing, the Centers for Disease Control’s interactive training program for prescribing opioids, or SCOPE of Pain, developed by Boston University.
+Many organizations are developing programs or leveraging existing continuing medical education (CME) programs such as the American College of Physicians’, the Centers for Disease Control’s training program for prescribing opioids, or SCOPE of Pain, developed by Boston University.
 All of these efforts are designed to help physicians, nurses, and other practitioners safely and effectively manage patient pain effectively, when appropriate, with opioid analgesics.

 4. Prescription drug monitoring programs (PDMPs)